-- You may be permitted by the Coroner to give your evidence remotely, via Teams or a similar platform.
-You can watch our mock inquest training video, which recreates an inquest where the family and witnesses are participating remotely. - The same rules apply whether attendance is in person or remote.
+You may be permitted by the Coroner to give your evidence remotely, via Teams or a similar platform.
+You can watch our mock inquest training video here, which recreates an inquest where the family and witnesses are participating remotely.

+- The same rules apply whether attendance is in person or remote.
 By joining via video link, your video room becomes an extension of the court room.
 You must treat the remote hearing as seriously and formally as you would if you were in court and follow all rules of court etiquette. - Dress smartly (as though you are attending a job interview). - The room you give evidence in should be quiet, private and secure and all doors should be closed. - Steps should be taken to ensure that you will not be interrupted during the inquest.
-For example, it would be appropriate to place yourself on "DO NOT DISTURB" and for a clearly worded note to be displayed on the door that states "DO NOT ENTER INQUEST HEARING IN PROGRESS". - Test your internet connection in advance to ensure you have access to all systems and documentation you will need during the inquest (especially if you will be attending remotely from home or off site). - You will need to be on video when called to give your evidence.
-At all other times (e.g. during breaks or when others are giving evidence) you will be asked to mute your audio and switch off video. - If you encounter a technical issue, do not panic!
-Just let the Coroner or your legal representative know as soon as possible.
+For example, it would be appropriate to place yourself on "DO NOT DISTURB" and for a clearly worded note to be displayed on the door that states "DO NOT ENTER INQUEST HEARING IN PROGRESS". - Test your internet connection in advance to ensure you have access to all systems and documentation you will need during the inquest (especially if you be attending remotely from home or off site). - You will need to be on video when called to give your evidence.
+At all other times (e.g. during breaks or when others are giving evidence) you will be asked to mute your audio and switch off video. - If you encounter a technical issue do not panic!
+Just let the Coroner or your legal representative know as soon as possible. - For further guidance on giving evidence remotely read our checklist here.

-Section 7: Inquest conclusions
+Section 7: Inquest Conclusions

-- · At the end of the evidence, the Coroner (or jury, if there is one) will make findings of fact and will return a conclusion.
+- At the conclusion of the evidence, the Coroner (or jury, if there is one) will make findings of facts and will return a Conclusion.

 - The following are examples of short form conclusions:

-- Natural causes
+- Natural Causes.

-- Accident
+- Accidental/Misadventure Death.

-- Misadventure
+- Suicide.

-- Suicide
+- Unlawful Killing

-- · Alcohol / drug related
+- Drug/alcohol related

-- Road traffic collision
+- Road Traffic Collision

-- Stillbirth

-- Unlawful killing
+- Industrial

-- Open
+- Open Conclusion

-- Alternatively, the Coroner can record a narrative conclusion, which is a brief, neutral, factual statement (usually one or two short paragraphs) addressing the issues which are central to the cause of death.
+- Alternatively, the coroner can record a Narrative Conclusion, which is a brief, neutral, factual statement (usually one or two short paragraphs) addressing the issues which are central to the cause of death.

-- Finally, the Coroner can make a finding of neglect if he or she finds that there has been a gross failure to provide basic medical treatment and that this has more than minimally contributed to the death.
+- Finally, the Coroner can make a finding of Neglect if he or she finds that there has been a gross failure to provide basic medical treatment and that this has more than minimally contributed to the death.

 - You can read more about this in the Chief Coroner's Guidance on Conclusions.